dev-dami/zario/README.md

 A minimal, fast, and feature-rich logging library for Node.js.

-`dd-tinylog` is designed to be a dead simple lightweight and easy-to-use logger with support for multiple transports, customizable formatting, and dynamic log levels.
+`dd-tinylog` is a simple and lightweight logger that is easy to use.
+It supports multiple transports, customizable formatting, and dynamic log levels.

 ## Features

 - **Lightweight and Fast**: Minimal overhead for high-performance applications.
-- **Multiple Transports**: Log to the console, files, or create your own custom transports.
+- **Multiple Transports**: Log to the console or files, or create your own custom transports.
 - **Customizable Formatting**: Choose between simple text or structured JSON logging.
-- **Dynamic Log Levels**: Change the log level at runtime.
+- **Dynamic Log Levels**: Change the log level while the application runs.
 - **Customizable Prefix**: Add a custom prefix to all your log messages.
-- **Optional Timestamps**: Enable or disable timestamps in your logs.
+- **Optional Timestamps**: Turn timestamps on or off in your logs.
-- **File Rotation**: Automatically rotate log files based on size.
+- **File Rotation**: Automatically rotate log files based on their size.
+- **Asynchronous Transports**: Write logs in the background to avoid blocking the main application and improve performance during heavy logging.
 - **TypeScript Support**: Written in TypeScript.

 ## Installation